 For more on our response to the COVID-19 pandemic around the world, visit our Response and Resources page.

 In Southern Africa, where the harvest season is ending, our teams activated our network of trained animators to lead the effort to restock local food banks.
 In other parts of Africa, where communities are entering planting season, volunteer local leaders (known as animators) are urging farmers to plant despite the pandemic and have trained people how to do so while maintaining recommended distancing.
 Where necessary, we are working with communities to access markets to resupply the food banks with dry rations.

-Across Africa, rural banks at THP Epicenters are operating with protective measures in place.
+Across Africa, rural banks at epicenters are operating with protective measures in place.
 This is a crucial time for many farmers; they need to deposit earnings from the harvest or take money out of their savings to buy seeds to plant.
 By keeping the banks open we are also ensuring that people can freely use their savings to purchase nutritious food, should there be a dramatic increase in price or a shortage.

-Across Africa, our colleagues are leveraging radio, loudspeakers and megaphones to share messages about food security and nutrition, continuing our programming on these topics from a safe distance.
+Local leaders are leveraging radio, loudspeakers and megaphones to share messages about food security and nutrition, continuing our programming on these topics from a safe distance.

-Our food security efforts in Asia hinge on connecting people impacted by the COVID-19 pandemic to government schemes and support.
+Our food security efforts in South Asia hinge on connecting people impacted by the COVID-19 pandemic to government schemes and support.

 Additionally, they are leveraging local and state level media to highlight the shortfalls and challenges of delivering services, including food rations, during the pandemic.
 This advocacy work is critical so that systems are improved and can function efficiently if the relief is needed long-term.